Installed garage door opener

 The Opener Is Loud

 Unusual noise almost always points to a specific mechanical problem.
-It rarely goes away on its own.
 Check every one of these before assuming you need a new opener:

 Creates a slapping sound and causes uneven, jerky door movement